Tahuubinh/TKXDPM.CNTN.20221-20190094.TaHuuBinh/README.md

 # TKXDPM.CNTN.20221-20190094.TaHuuBinh

 ## Introduction
-This repo contains my homework in *SOFTWARE DESIGN AND CONSTRUCTION* subject at Hanoi University of Science and Technology
+This repo contains my homework in *SOFTWARE DESIGN AND CONSTRUCTION* subject at Hanoi University of Science and Technology.

+TO REFER TO THE SOLUTIONS FOR MY HOMEWORK ASSIGNMENTS, CHECK THE BRANCHES.

 ## List of labs: